A black and white photograph of a man standing in a tailor's shop, looking towards the camera. He has a tape measure around his neck.

 Zain Ali

-British Asian style past and present takes the spotlight in the debut installation from fashion designer Zain Ali.
+British Asian style past and present took the spotlight in the debut installation from fashion designer Zain Ali.

-Step inside Nisbet Road Tailor Shop, a beautiful new installation created for Bradford 2025 by Zain Ali – designer, artist and founder of the ZN ALI fashion label.
+Nisbet Road Tailor Shop, was a beautiful installation created for Bradford 2025 by Zain Ali – designer, artist and founder of the ZN ALI fashion label.

 Created by one of the most exciting new voices in British fashion, Nisbet Road Tailor Shop pays homage to these treasured icons – with archival images, memorabilia, textiles, garments and much more.